ngowhere/pui-a8/README.md

 1. Add digital art projects - I am passionate about art and code and I love procedural generation.
 My beetle project is just one example.
 2. Allow the users to switch between different viewing modes - traditional art, digital media, and all artwork.
 I have the javascript foundations in place and the html code ready to make it happen.
 However, I am running out of time and would like to focus on showcasing my current art work

+Note: There is a python file included to generate the JSON file used to store all artwork.
+It is a helper function for myself and is not called by the actual website.